tbaboolal/MyAudioApp/README.md

 # MyAudioApp

 ## Overview
 Developed for Computer Science II CPS209 this is a Audio Content Management Simulator, meant to demonstrate understanding of OOP.
-By defining Songs, AudioBooks, and Podcasts as their own objects.
+By defining Songs and AudioBooks as their own objects.
 It makes uses of a simulated Library and Store as well.

-##Features
+## Features
-- **Content Management**: Organize and manage audio content such as songs, audiobooks, and podcasts.
+- **Content Management**: Organize and manage audio content such as songs and audiobooks.
 - **Simulated Store Interaction**: Download audio content from a simulated store.
 - **Playback Simulation**: Simulate the playback of audio content by displaying it's lyrics
 - **Playlist Creation**: Create playlists using the library content.
 Playlists can contain mixed types of audio content.